MostafaAnter/UsingVolley/README.md

 - Under utils package, create a class named LruBitmapCache.java and paste the below code.
 This class is required to handle image cache.
 - Under app package, create a class name AppController.java and extend the class from Application and add the following code.
 - Now open AndroidManifest.xml and add this singleton class in <application> tag using android:name property to execute the class automatically whenever app launches.
 Also add INTERNET permission as we are going to make network calls.

+# I will put all function that use in different requestes in mainActivity class plz check it

+Volley provides an easy to make json requests.
+If you are expecting json object in the response, you should use JsonObjectRequest class or if the response is json array, JsonArrayRequest class should be used.

+2.1 Making json object request
+Following code will make a json object request where the json response will start with object notation ‘{‘